T

 +

-English is widely spoken in San Diego, as it is the primary language of the United States.
-You will have no trouble communicating in hotels, restaurants, shops, and tourist attractions.
-While Spanish is also common due to the city's proximity to Mexico and its large Hispanic population, English is understood everywhere.
+Yes, English is widely spoken in San Diego, as it is the primary language of the United States.
+You will find that most residents, especially in tourist areas, hotels, restaurants, and shops, are fluent in English.
+While Spanish is also common due to the region's proximity to Mexico, communication in English will not be an issue for travelers.

 Is San Diego safe at night?